Caballesjason/my-git-cheatsheet/README.md

 ```

 ### git checkout
-`git checkout` allows you to move and work with the state of a directory for a some branch.
+`git checkout` allows you to switch branches that you are working on.

 To enter a branch to write code, write